Prelude

-This reflection finds joy in slipping on dive booties and walking down an uneven, muddy path with heavy tanks in hand, carefully stepping down rusted, twisting stairs engulfed by foliage before nearing the entrance of the cave.
+This is a reflection that finds joy in slipping on dive booties that are still damp from the previous day.
+It finds joy, too, in walking down an uneven, muddy path and carefully stepping down rusted, twisting stairs that are engulfed by foliage before approaching the entrance of the cave.

 Towards the Cave